{eac}ObjectCache - a persistent object cache using a SQLite & APCu to cache WordPress objects.

 - L2 select/update/delete/commit counts.

-- Supports an enhanced superset of WP_Object_Cache functions.
+- Supports an enhanced superset of WP Object Cache functions.

 - Easily enabled or disabled from {eac}Doojigger administrator page.

-- Imports existing transients when enabled.
+- Imports existing MySQL transients.

-- Exports cached transients when disabled.
+- Exports cached transients to MySQL when disabled.

 - Automatically cleans and optimizes SQLite database.

-- Optionally schedule periodic L2 cache rebuild.
+- Optionally schedule periodic cache invalidation and rebuild.

 - Uses the PHP Data Objects (PDO) extension included with PHP.